nwisbeta/github.io/pages/app_design/buttons.md

 ## Principles
 Buttons must allow the user to complete a specific action with a single tap (Material.io, iOS Human Interface Guidelines, UWP).

 All buttons must have a relevant action.
-Do not include inactive/disabled buttons (GOV.UK Design System).
+Do not include inactive or disabled buttons (GOV.UK Design System).

 Buttons must: